tmr4/T41_Views/README.md

   * Zero out the 1000s portion of the active VFO with a right-mouse click
   * Reset tuning of the active VFO with a mouse click on the Center Frequency
   * Switch to the inactive VFO with a mouse click on the inactive VFO
-  * Set the noise floor with a mouse click on NF Set and a mouse wheel in the frequency spectrum (this occurs live unlike the base T41 software which stops operation while the noise floor is adjusted)
+  * Set the noise floor with a mouse click on NF Set and a mouse wheel (this occurs live unlike the base T41 software which stops operation while the noise floor is adjusted)
   * Change the following up or down with the mouse wheel (on the corresponding indicator):
     * Band
     * Operating mode